ki-lang/ki/misc/notes.md

 # Ref counting

 - We keep track of variable usage via usage lines
-- When we redeclare a variable, or reach the end of a scope, we end the usage line
+- When we redeclare a variable, or reach a scope endpoint (return,break,continue), we end the usage line -- The end of a scope is also an endpoint for the variables that were declared in that scope
 - logic for ending an usage line:
 -- if has ancestors, traverse ancestors and call end_usage_line on them -- else if has a ref token, disable token
 -- else add deref to usage line scope

+Simply.
+When we reach the end of a variable, we disable the last upref, if there is no upref, we check if there are ancestors if so, we apply the logic to the ancestors instead, if there are no ancestors, we deref in the current scope

 # TODO